A Girl of Yesterday: Production

 The flying scene in A Girl of Yesterday where Mary Pickford is taken away by an aircraft, was filmed in Griffith Park, Los Angeles, California.
 When Mary and Jack Pickford, appeared in roles as brother and sister in this film, it was the first time actual brother and sister were cast.

-A Girl of Yesterday was notable for the screen debut of famous pioneering aviator Glenn Martin.
+A Girl of Yesterday was notable for the screen debut of famous pioneering aviator Glenn L. Martin.
 He flew a Martin TT biplane, one of his own designs at Griffith Park, where he operated a flying school.
 In 1912, Martin built an airplane factory in Los Angeles.
 To finance this business, he began stunt-flying at fairs and local airfields.
 In 1915, Martin saw an advertisement for a pilot/aircraft owner to play a role in a film.
 Sensing an opportunity, he replied to the ad and got the part.
 Martin would play the role of a dashing hero in A Girl of Yesterday starring Mary Pickford.

 The multimillion-dollar yacht that Mary Pickford and Marshall Neilan use on a date, belonged to "Sugar King" John D. Spreckels of San Francisco.